 The Black Swan is one of the most fascinating books I have read.
 I had heard of Nassim Nicholas Taleb, before reading the book, but I wasn’t aware how original and eye-opening his thinking was.

 Reading this book has fundamentally changed the way I think and the way I look at the world.
-The Black Swan is the second volume in Taleb’s 5-book “Incerto” volume on uncertainty.
+This has influenced my The Black Swan summary, which is the second volume in Taleb’s 5-book “Incerto” volume on uncertainty.

 It’s important to make clear that this book has nothing whatsoever to do with the film Black Swan.
 It’s a very good film, but it’s based around psychology and ballet, while Taleb focuses on statistics and probability.